Cryptodog/cryptodog-client/README.md

 * A public, anonymous-login XMPP server (crypto.dog)

 ## Disclaimer
-Like Cryptocat, Cryptodog is experimental software.
-It is suitable for educational and casual purposes only.

-**Do not use Cryptodog if you have a critical need for anonymity or privacy.** This includes abuse victims, activists, journalists, sources, and citizens of oppressive countries.
+Cryptodog is experimental software that may have vulnerabilities.
+Don't use Cryptodog if you have a critical need for secure messaging.

 If in doubt, use a vetted secure messenger like [Signal](https://signal.org/) or [WhatsApp](https://www.whatsapp.com/).

 ## Usage

-The recommended way to run Cryptodog is via our [Chrome](https://chrome.google.com/webstore/detail/cryptodog/blnkmmamdbladdaaddkjbecbphngeiec) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/cryptodog) extensions.
-Using our browser extension ensures you always have the official, most recent version.
+The recommended way to use Cryptodog is via our [Chrome](https://chrome.google.com/webstore/detail/cryptodog/blnkmmamdbladdaaddkjbecbphngeiec) extension.
+This ensures that you always have the official, most up-to-date version.

-If you just want to test out Cryptodog, we have a [client hosted on GitHub Pages](https://cryptodog.github.io).

 ## Bugs

 Bug reports are encouraged!
 If you find a flaw in the Cryptodog client or server, please open an issue here on GitHub.

-If you believe the issue is particularly sensitive with regard to security, we would appreciate *coordinated disclosure*.
+If you believe the issue is particularly sensitive with regard to security, we would appreciate coordinated disclosure.
 Please email us at security@crypto.dog.

-Cryptodog is based on [version 2.2.2 of Cryptocat](https://github.com/Cryptodog/cryptocat/releases/tag/v2.2.2).
-While we have added security fixes and new features, the vast majority of changes are UI-related; neither the client cryptography nor server backend have been modified.
-However, this does not preclude Cryptodog from introducing vulnerabilities not present in Cryptocat.

-For further details regarding Cryptodog's design, see the [Cryptocat Wiki](https://web.archive.org/web/20160216105404/https://github.com/cryptocat/cryptocat/wiki).

 ## Contact

 General queries should be sent to contact@crypto.dog.

 ### Reporting Abuse
 We (the Cryptodog developers) do not endorse any content that users share over the platform.
-To report abuse, please email us at contact@crypto.dog.
+To report abuse of the service, please email us at contact@crypto.dog.
 However, please note that:

 * Because Cryptodog uses end-to-end (client-side) encryption, we do not have the ability to view the plaintext contents of any messages or files.
 * We do not log or otherwise save encrypted user content; it exists only transiently in server memory.